microsoft/dstoolkit-time-series-forecasting/docs/research_and_references/hyperparameter_tuning_part_1_methods.md

 It's worth mentioning that there are other "smart" hyperparameter tuning methods (such as Bayesian optimization) which are meant to more intelligently search through the hyperparameter possibilities.
 However, these are much less parallelizable, and it's difficult to say if they can outperform random search if random search can be parallelized.

 In practice, sklearn's GridSearchCV or RandomSearchCV methods are frequently used.
 However, these automatically perform CV and thus it is difficult to use custom-defined CV folds with default sklearn methods.
-Thus, we propose implementing our own `tune()` method for the models in our framework, which runs a basic grid search over a pre-defined set of hyperparameters provided in the config.
+Thus, we propose implementing our own `tune()` method for the models in TSFA, which runs a basic grid search over a pre-defined set of hyperparameters provided in the config.

-## Implementation in Framework
+## Implementation in TSFA

-The following is an example of how hyperparameter tuning can be implemented in the Model Experimentation and Evaluation framework.
+The following is an example of how hyperparameter tuning can be implemented in TSFA.

 ### 1. Define hyperparameters and search space